-So, I’ve always encouraged you to have high expectations of your plastic surgeon.
+So, I’ve always encouraged you to have high expectations of the plastic surgeon who does your breast augmentation.
 Really high, actually.
-That's why I only endorse the best of the best.
 I mean hey...
 We’re not talking about a manicure here.
-You can’t go home and redo it yourself if you don’t like your results, right?
+You can’t go home and change your breast implants yourself if you don’t like your results, right?

 From the office environment, to the staff, and of course the consult with your plastic surgeon, I'll be the first to tell you that everything needs to feel right.